TeunVerstraaten/Smoke/README.md

 # Smoke
-A 2D fluid simulation.
-Can be driven also by song
+A 2D fluid simulation that runs on the GPU via CUDA